bavc/avaa/faq.md

 ## I'm new to GitHub.
 Where can I learn more about how to use it?

 There are many resources on the web for learning git and GitHub.
-[Hello World](https://guides.github.com/activities/hello-world/)is a well-known guide for the beginner.
+[Hello World](https://guides.github.com/activities/hello-world/) is a well-known guide for the beginner.

 If you'd like to learn how to update AVAA from the command line on your local machine, we recommend this [user-friendly manual](http://rogerdudler.github.io/git-guide/)from Roger Dudler.